Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 As a first step, we will prove that $A$ masa in $B$.
 For this, pick any $f$ in $A'$.
 Given $x$ in $[-1, 0)$, let us prove that $f(x)$ is a diagonal matrix.
 In fact, for every $d$ in $D$ one may pick some $a$ in $A$, such that $a(x)=d$.
 Since $f$ commutes with $a$, it follows that $f(x)$ commutes with $a(x)=d$, so $f(x)$ lies in the commutant of $D$, and hence in $D$, because $D$ is well known to be a masa in $M_2({\bf C})$.
 The same argument applies to show that $f(x)\in D'$, for every $x$ in $(0,1]$, since $D'$ is clearly also a masa in $M_2({\bf C})$.
 By continuity we therefore see that $f(0)\in D\cap D'$, so we conclude that $f$ lies in $A$, and hence that $A$ is indeed a masa in $B$, as claimed.

-Evidently it also follows that $A$ is a \semimasa / relative to the *-semigroup $N$, mentioned above.
+Evidently it also follows that $A$ is a {semi-masa} relative to the $*$-semigroup $N$, mentioned above.

-Let us next prove that $\incl BA$ is a \white / inclusion.
+Let us next prove that $\incl BA$ is a {light} inclusion.
 To see this we leave for the reader the task of verifying that the set $F$ of free points in the spectrum of $A$ coincides with $X\setminus \{0\}$, as before.
-Next one checks that, for each $x$ in $F$, the unique state extension of $\varphi _x$ is given by where we view $L_1$ and $L_2$ as two copies of the interval $[-1,0)$, while $R_1$ and $R_2$ are seen as two copies of $(0, 1]$.
+Next one checks that, for each $x$ in $F$, the unique state extension of $\varphi _x$ is given by